 You are welcome to bring additional snacks as well.
 While drinking alcohol while skiing is not permitted, you are welcome to bring cold cans of brew for the cat descent after your last run.
 There is space in the cat for a backpack with things such as extra mitts, goggles, hand warmers, layers.

-You will be provided with an avalanche beacon and shown how to use it.
+You will be provided with an avalanche beacon, backpack, probe, and shovel and shown how to use it.
 If you have your own, and feel that you will be more competent with your own as you have practised with it, you can bring your own instead.